inlinestyle/lein-aggravate/README.md

 1. Unit tests

+2. Some form of CI (Travis?)

-2. Add a compressor for `js`
+3. Add a compressor for `js`

-3. Learn to write better clojure
+4. Learn to write better clojure

-4. Learn to write better READMEs
+5. Learn to write better READMEs

 ## License